prem-k-r/materialYouNewTab/README.md

 ## ⭐ Star History

-Here is the star history chart for the **Material You NewTab** repository.
+Here is the star history chart for the **MYNT: Material You New Tab** repository.
 It shows the growth of stars over time, reflecting the increasing interest and support for the project.

 <a href="https://star-history.com/#prem-k-r/materialYouNewTab&Date">
  <picture>